Our Investigation starts with your report

 Suspicious Mail

-Mail bombs, dangerous chemicals, or any substance that may cause harm.
+To report mail bombs, dangerous chemicals, or any substance in the mail that may cause harm call USPIS: 1-877-876-2455 and say “Emergency.”

 Learn More